mvdh7/PyCO2SYS/docs/detail.md

 !!! info "Content, not concentration"
     For all arguments and results in μmol&nbsp;kg<sup>–1</sup>, the "kg" refers to the total solution, not H<sub>2</sub>O.  These are therefore accurately termed *substance content* or *molinity* values (as opposed to *concentration* or *molality*).

-!!! tip annotate "Lowercase or uppercase?"
+!!! tip annotate "Keyword shortcuts"
     Formally, all keyword arguments and results keys for `pyco2.sys` are lowercase except for chemical formulae, which are always written in their correct case.

     But you don't need to remember this - all keyword arguments and results keys are **case-insensitive**!